2018 Mitsubishi Eclipse Cross 2WD Road Test Review

 What is the styling like?

-Perhaps the biggest giveaway that this is a brand new machine in all respects is the design.
-You can tell that this wasn’t hampered by using an old product and putting a new face on it.
+Perhaps the biggest giveaway that this is a brand new machine is the styling.
+You can tell that this wasn’t hampered by using an old platform and simply grafting on a new face.

 What is the interior quality like?